- Brownfield Land Register

 "Land which is or was occupied by a permanent structure, including the curtilage of the developed land (although it should not be assumed that the whole of the curtilage should be developed) and any associated fixed surface infrastructure."

-The Brownfield Land Register (BLR) (.csv) (19.0KB) (Opens in a New Window) with associated maps (Opens in a New Window) has to be published in a set format as required by the data standard requirement from Central Government.
+The latest Brownfield Land Register (BLR) (.csv) (18.0KB) (Downloads file) with associated maps (Opens in a New Window) has to be published in a set format as required by the data standard requirement from Central Government.
 The BLR is divided into two parts (Part 1 and Part 2).
 Part 1 includes the sites that the Council considers suitable for residential development.
 Inclusion in Part 2 of the BLR means that sites will automatically be granted ‘permission in principle’, no sites within the Borough have been entered into Part 2 at the current time.